University of Wisconsin–Milwaukee: Student organizations

-Greek system

 UWM is home to a number of Greek organizations, including 6 IFC Council Fraternities and 3 Panhellenic Council Sororities, along with 7 Multicultural Greek Council and 6 NPHC organizations.
 The number of fraternity and sorority houses remains extremely limited due to Milwaukee's housing ordinance that restricts occupancy to no more than three unrelated individuals.

-Pantherfest

-At the beginning or end of each academic year, the university stages Pantherfest at the American Family Insurance Amphitheater area on the south end of Milwaukee's lakefront Summerfest Grounds.
-It is the largest and culminating event of the university's two-week Fall Welcome festivities; celebrating the start of the academic year with various campus events and activities.
-Started in 2007, the event is paid for by fees taken from UWM students.
-Tickets are available for sale only to alumni, faculty, and staff.
-Past performers have included Lupe Fiasco, Dashboard Confessional, Kid Cudi, O.A.R., Common, Juicy J, Twenty One Pilots, MisterWives, Kyle, Kiiara, Bishop Briggs, Jason Derulo, Khalid, and Kesha.
-Pantherfest includes a street festival hosted on campus featuring free food and activities for the student body.
-Pantherfest moved to the Spring semester in the 2021-2022 school year.

 Panther Prowl

 The Panther Prowl is an annual running race sponsored by the UWM Alumni Association.
 Participants race across the UWM campus and Upper Lake Park to raise funds for students scholarship and support alumni programming.

 Performing arts venues

 Four venues provide performance space for UWM's Peck School of the Arts including music, dance, theater and film.
 Musical performances are held in the Bader Concert Hall located in the Helene Zelazo Center for the Performing Arts or the Recital Hall adjacent to the Arts Center courtyard.
 Theatrical performances are held in the Mainstage Theater or Studio Theater located in the Theater Building next to Spaight Plaza.
 Dance performances are held in Mitchell Hall Dance Studio located on the second floor.
 The department of film recently opened a new venue to showcase new student films in Kenilworth Square.